iPhoto/IQPhotoEditor/README.md

 Notes
 ---
-- We do not recommend Adding/Modifying/Deleting any contents of `IQPhotoEditorResources.bundle`.
+- We do not recommend & do not support Adding/Modifying/Deleting any contents of `IQPhotoEditorResources.bundle` & `IQPhotoEditor.framework` binary & header files.

 Author
 ---

-If you wish to contact me, email at: hack.iftekhar@gmail.com
+- If you wish to contact me, email at: hack.iftekhar@gmail.com